Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your surgery will be done once a surgical team can be readied.
 This usually takes less than 48 hours.
 In the meantime, nurses will try to keep you comfortable.
 You’ll also have tests to ensure you’re ready for surgery.
 Follow any directions you are given for taking medicines or for not eating or drinking before surgery.
 Your surgery may be delayed pending certain tests or to let the effects of medications, such as blood thinners, wear off.
 Your family or friends may be able to visit you during this time.

 Orthopaedic surgeons repair the hip and guide your treatment.

 Nurses provide daily care and help you manage pain.

 Physical therapists (PTs) teach you exercises that build strength and aid recovery.
-You’ll also be taught how to get around safely while you heal.
+They will also teach you how to get around safely while you heal.

 Occupational therapists (OTs) teach you how to do daily activities.
 This helps prepare you to go home.